 Calculating the oxygen level of your and your family is very easy with this device.
 Put the batteries inside the Pulse Oximeter; now the device is ready to use.
 Insert one of your fingers, in case you are using a finger pulse oximeter.
 Wait for a few more seconds!
 The display of Pulse Oximeter will show the SpO2 (oxygen saturation levels) and heart rate.

 Getting the Reading

 Once the reading is displayed, the device can be removed from the finger.
 Typically, the Oximeter provides accurate results.
 However, there might be a difference of 2-per cent, either way, of what it is.
 Suppose the reading is 90, then your true SpO2 could be between 88 to 92.
-Movement of the body can affect the results; you need to sit still for accurate results.
+Movement of the body can affect the results; you need to stay still for at least 30 seconds to get accurate results.

 Care and Precautions

 -Always consult your doctor before and after using Pulse Oximeter.

 -Inaccurate reading can be caused by too much use, poor blood circulation, too much external light at the reading site.